 - Vajra Throne Style Pagoda 金剛寶座式塔

 The Mahābodhi Temple in India was likely constructed in the late sixth or early seventh century.
 This dating is suggested based on the reports of two Chinese pilgrims who visited the site.
 Faxian 法顯 (337-c.
-422), who visited Bodh Gāya in the early fifth century, made no mention of the large structure, while Xuanzang 玄奘 (602-664), who travelled in the middle of the seventh century, comments on the precise measurements of the temple he found there which coincides with the temple that remains there today.
+422), who visited Bodh Gāya in the early fifth century, made no mention of the large structure, while Xuanzang 玄奘 (602-664), who travelled in the middle of the seventh century, comments on the precise measurements of the temple he found which coincides with the temple that remains there today.
 An early Chinese representation of the Mahābodhi Temple is found in the murals of the Buddhist caves of Dunhuang 敦煌 in western China.
 Eventually, several Mahābodhi Temple-inspired buildings were constructed in China, mostly during the Ming Dynasty (1368-1644).
 The most important, completed in 1473, was built at Zhenjue Temple 真覺寺 in Beijing.

 This last site is also called the Temple of the Five Pagodas 五塔寺 due to the appearance of the Mahābodhi Temple-inspired building which incorporates five pagodas into its architecture.
 The Chinese pagoda is named the Vajra Throne Pagoda 金剛寶座塔 after the traditional site where the Buddha was enlightened under the Bodhi Tree in Bodh Gāya, called the vajrāsana (Vajra Throne).
 Construction of the pagoda at Zhenjue Temple began during the reign of the Ming Emperor Yongle (r.1402-24) when a Buddhist monk named *Paṇḍita [?] 班迪達 from the “Western Regions” donated five Buddhist statues which the emperor instructed were to be housed in a special structure.
 He ordered that a pagoda be built that matched the architectural plans of the building found at the site of the vajrāsana.
 A horizontal plaque above the main entrance still reads “Imperially Constructed Vajra Throne Pagoda” 敕建金剛寶座塔.
 The pagoda was renovated during the Qing Dynasty, but is believed to retain some of the original structural elements.
 The square base of the Vajra Throne Pagoda is approximately 19 meters by 16 meters, and is about 8 meters high.
 This functions as a pedestal for five pagoda structures, each for one of the donated statues, of which the tallest central pagoda adds another 10 meters to the total height.
 These individual pagodas are each of the square, multi-eaved type.
 In addition a round terrace is placed in the center front, covering the top of a stairway that grants access to the top of the structure.